 with our people

-We actively measure and track inclusion and diversity outcomes and hold businesses accountable for progress.
-During our Quarterly Business Reviews, we have focused conversations with each business about their plans and progress; and, we report our progress against our inclusion and diversity initiatives regularly to our Board of Directors.
+We hold our businesses accountable for progress in inclusion and diversity.
+During our Quarterly Business Reviews, we have focused conversations with each business about their plans and progress.
+We report our progress against our inclusion and diversity initiatives regularly to our Board of Directors.

 We have made inclusive leadership and management a core leadership competency.
 In 2015, more than 2,600 managers and leaders globally participated in Driving Better Decisions, an initiative that helps leaders and managers understand how unconscious bias works and, most importantly, provides concrete tools and guidance on how to take action to mitigate bias in key people and business decisions.
 As part of this program, we have redesigned key human resources processes to minimize the potential for bias and foster diversity.
 BlackRock’s efforts to use diversity as a driver of success were profiled in a 2015 Harvard Business School case study.